 As drug overdose deaths have surged to record levels—increasing sixfold since 1999—medical researchers are looking to find new tools to combat substance abuse disorders.

-While the study was observational and can’t prove direct causation, the reduction in hospitalizations among patients taking GLP-1 drugs like semaglutide suggests these medications, already impacting obesity treatment, could offer a new approach to addiction medicine.
+While the study was observational and can’t prove direct causation, the reduction in hospitalizations among patients taking GLP-1 drugs such as semaglutide suggests that these medications, already affecting obesity treatment, could offer a new approach to addiction medicine.

 Much Less Likely to Be Hospitalized for Overdose or Intoxication